OxOmisosiru/264personalities/README.md

 Don't you think that is too few?

 So I created a service with 181657 diagnostic results.
-This service represents your personality by 4 alphabets.
+You answer 13 questions and this service will represent your personality with 4 alphabets.

 Have fun! :)